Unit 7: When PINNs Meet PDEs

 The PDE residual is evaluated at all (\mathbf{x}_i, t_i) collocation points simultaneously.
 Nothing in the loss requires that the solution at t_2 be a consequence of the solution at t_1 < t_2.
 The optimiser can find a globally inconsistent solution whose residual is small everywhere but whose time-direction information flow is wrong — invisible to the loss but obvious in the predicted trajectory.

-Wang et al. 2022 gave the clean diagnostic — residual histograms vs t that don’t decrease with training time — and the matching fix (causal training, §7.3).
+Wang et al. 2022 gave the clean diagnostic — tracking how the residual at each time t falls during training, which for a causally-failing PINN happens out of order (late t before early t) — and the matching fix (causal training, §7.3).
 It’s the failure mode that most often bites real-world inverse problems, including the Unit 1 shallow-water source-recovery example.

 A benchmark catalogue worth knowing about